How we use your information

 This information will be stored electronically and in some instances in hard copy, and we will keep it for ten years, after which time it will be deleted.

-If your information is used for compiling the Private Water Supply register or in relation to Dog Control Notices we will keep your information for as long as you have a private water supply or the dog in question is owned by you.
+If your information is used for compiling the Private Water Supply register or in relation to Dog Control Notices we will keep your information for as long as you have a private water supply.

 You’ve got legal rights about the way the Council handles and uses your data, which include the right to ask for a copy of it, and to ask us to stop doing something with your data.
 Please contact the Council’s Data Protection Officer by email DataProtectionOfficer@aberdeencity.gov.uk or write to: